- A new study finds that depression and anxiety contribute to increased drinking during the pandemic.

 - Among older people, those with depression and anxiety are more than twice as likely to drink more alcohol.

-Previous research has found that people turn to alcohol as a means of helping them handle stress, such as in the period following the 2001 World Trade Center terrorist attacks.
+Previous research has found that people turn to alcohol as a means of helping them handle stress, such as in the

 The COVID-19 pandemic is no exception.
 Numerous studies have found that alcohol consumption has increased during the pandemic, and dramatically so for people with depression.